Take the Orange Pill Exegesis

 2. It is possible for people who regard themselves as well-informed to fail to notice an entire dimension of life.

-Not too long ago, not much more than three hundred years, our species was completely clueless about the microbiological realm.
+Not too long ago, not much more than three hundred years ago, our species was completely clueless about the microbiological realm.
 It was not until 1674 that a Danish shopkeeper developed the first microscope capable of resolving protozoa.
-Surgeons would wash their hands after surgery, but not before.
+Surgeons would wash their hands after surgery but not before.
 Imagine if anyone had claimed that there were these incredibly tiny animals, too small to be seen, that were major players in human destiny.
-Imagine if they claimed that there wasn’t just one kind, but a whole cryptozoology of millions of strange species, fantastically varied, of both plant and animal.
-Imagine if they further claimed that our bodies were actually made up of a cooperative colony of a sixty trillion such animals!
+Imagine if they claimed that there wasn’t just one kind but a whole cryptozoology of millions of strange species, fantastically varied both plant and animal.
+Imagine if they further claimed that our bodies were actually made up of a cooperative colony of sixty trillion such animals!
 Anybody making such fantastical claims would have been condemned to a lunatic asylum or burned at the stake.

 If there are organisms on the energetic plane, we should expect to find many highly evolved species of parasites.
 And what every parasite is looking for is a host with a rich deposit of energy—like the warm-blooded mammals, which attract female mosquitoes that will use them to fertilize their eggs and complete their life cycle.
 What is the richest deposit of organic energy that we know of?
 This would have to be human psychic energy/sexual chi—the energy that dominates this planet.

-An overlapping possibility is that we may be living in a simulated reality created by hidden entities or forces.
+An overlapping possibility is that we may live in a simulated reality created by hidden entities or forces.
 Read the wiki: Simulated Reality.
 The movie, The Matrix, which so greatly amplified the simulated reality possibility in collective consciousness, was inspired by Gnosticism.

 Since I’m not a materialist, I don’t find the possibility that we are living in a simulated reality to be particularly disconcerting.
-In a deleted scene from the fantasy epic I am writing, Parallel Journeys, one character asks another what does anything matter if we are living in a simulation.
-The other responds:
+In a scene from the my sci-fi epic, Parallel Journeys, one character explains to another that things still matter even if we live in a simulation.

 A more potent force in generating human realities than the Archons (even if they do exist) are the archetypes.
 What Jung called the “collective unconscious” and the archetypes are an empirically proven reality.